dpate20/BuddyAllocator/README.md

 Buddy Allocator is a program using buddy memory allocation written in C for EECS 678 (Operating Systems).

 This project is meant to build familiarity with Buddy Memory Allocation, the memory algorithm, and memory.
+Kernel needs to allocate memory for user-level applications and the kernel itself.
+For user-level applications, it allocates a fixed size page frame at the time of each page fault.
+For kernel’s own allocations---such as allocating DMA buffers---it may need to allocate multiple physically contiguous page frames.
+To serve these requirements, Linux kernel implements an allocator based on the buddy algorithm.

 ---
 ## 📝 Authors